Academic Credit for Music Performance

 Music 343 - Theory IV: Form and Analysis

 Full course for one semester.
 This course prepares students to analyze the fugue as exemplified in the music of J.S.
-Bach and the sonata forms found in the music of Beethoven; as well as later examples of both genres.
+Bach and the sonata forms found in the music of Beethoven, as well as later developments in musical structure from romanticism to contemporary compositional practice, using score study and critical listening.
 Prerequisite: Music 211.
 Conference.

 Music 344 - Junior Seminar: Ideologies of Improvisation